 Skip to content

-A Chat is an sequence of sequence of user and assistant Turns sent to a specific Provider.
+A Chat is a sequence of user and assistant Turns sent to a specific Provider.
 A Chat is a mutable R6 object that takes care of managing the state associated with the chat; i.e. it records the messages that you send to the server, and the messages that you receive back.
 If you register a tool (i.e. an R function that the assistant can call on your behalf), it also takes care of the tool loop.

 You should generally not create this object yourself, but instead call chat_openai() or friends instead.